Skip to content

 Ask for Help if You’re a Mushroom or Aquaponics Producer

 For these folks, it can be especially challenging to find producers of a similar type nearby to conduct their inspection.
 Ask CNG staff to help you!
 Often we can tap our networks to find the right inspector.
-Please do not rely on a soil-based farmer to do your inspection unless you clear it first with CNG staff.
+You can also ask a soil-based Produce farmer to do your inspection.

 Meet the Work Requirement